DonytXz/Donytxz/README.md

 I am a last-year Software Development Engineering student, focusing on Front-End Web Development using technologies like HTML, CSS, JavaScript, and its frameworks.
 Basic UX-UI Knowledge and some experience with Figma and Adobe XD.

-Skills: HTML / CSS / JS / REACT / TAILWIND
+Skills: HTML / CSS / JS / REACT - ANGULAR / TAILWIND -BOOTSTRAP